 How to make the recipe

-- Add oil to a hot pan, fry green chili, urad dal till golden.
-Add cumin and switch off the stove. cool this.
-If using sesame seeds, dry roast them until fragrant.
-Set aside.
+- Add oil to a hot pan, fry green chili, urad dal till golden & aromatic.
+Add cumin and switch off the stove.
+Cool this completely.

 Ginger can be skipped, but helps to deal with the tickling throat after eating a sour mango.